Local Resident Information

 Residents’ tickets

-Group B: An offer of 20% off per household is available, redeemable on up to 10 tickets of any kind.
-Eligable households: Beeleigh Close, Ecko Park residential estate (Cole Road and offshoots), Earls Hall Avenue, Edith Road, Hill Road, Jones Close, Mayfield Ave, Parkstone Drive, Priory Avenue, Regency Gardens, St Benets Road, St Mary’s Road, Victoria Avenue (west, 449–507, and east Priory Crescent to St Mary’s Road).
+Eligable households: Beeleigh Close, Ecko Park residential estate (Cole Road and offshoots), Earls Hall Avenue, Edith Road, Fairfax Drive (to junction with Gainsborough Dr), Gainsborough Drive (north), Hill Road, Jones Close, Mayfield Ave, Parkstone Drive, Priory Avenue, Regency Gardens, St Benets Road, St Georges Drive, Shakespeare Ave (to junction with St Georges Dr), St Mary’s Road, Victoria Avenue (west, 449–507, and east Priory Crescent to St Mary’s Road).